What is a Waveguide?

 The structure of the waveguide is an important parameter that determines how the wave will propagate through it.
 It makes the waveguide highly efficient for high-frequency signals.
 Waveguides are generally hollow metallic tubes or dielectric structures with retangular, circular or elliptical cross-sectional shape.
 The metallic waveguides have conductive walls which help in reflecting the electromagnetic waves, whereas in the dielectric waveguides a high-refractive index core is surrounding by a lower-index cladding for total internal reflection of the signal.

-The waveguides can be classified on a lot of parameters like structure, material, operating mode, frequency of operation, etc. Based on the shape, the waveguides are classified as rectangular and circular.
+Waveguide Shape: The waveguides are classified as rectangular and circular.
 The rectangular waveguides have cross-section of rectangular shape and circular waveguides have a cross-section that is circular in shape.

 Modes of Operation